 MEETING DATE:

-DO HEREBY CERTIFY , as for 1.
-The Trust has considered und the Trust for Cultural Resources of the County of (the "Trust"), follows: lertaking projects for the following companies (each a
+I, the undersigned Member of the Trust for Cultural Resources of the County of (the "Trust"), DO HEREBY CERTIFY, as follows:

+1. The Trust has considered undertaking projects for the following companies (each a "Company"):

-the State of New York) in the content of the Trust and a direct or into of the Trust and (a) a direct or into of the Trust and (b) a contract beautile.
-It is a firm or empto in the content of the Trust and (b) a contract beautile.
-It is a firm or empto in the content of the board of the State of the Sta s defined pursuant to Article 18 of the General Municipal Law of ompany or in any lease or installment sale agreement that may be and a Company identified in paragraph 1.
-Article 18 of the General Municipal Law means: direct pecuniary interest or material benefit accruing to a member as the result of a contract with the Trust or; tween the Trust and: mber's spouse, minor children and dependents, and, partnership, or association of which such member is a member aployee, poration of which some member is an officer, director, or obyee, or tity which is owned or controlled directly or indirectly by such ber.
-To own stock of or have an ownership interest in a Company of directors of a Company identified in paragraph 1.
-The ard of directors of a Company identified in paragraph 1.
-The interest I may have is described in Exhibit A, annexed hereto.
+2. I do not have an "interest" (as defined pursuant to Article 18 of the General Municipal Law of the State of New York) in the company or in any lease or installment sale agreement that may be entered into between the Trust and a Company identified in paragraph 1.

+"Interest" as defined in Article 18 of the General Municipal Law means:

+- (a) a direct or indirect pecuniary interest or material benefit accruing to a member of the Trust as the result of a contract with the Trust or; - (b) a contract between the Trust and: - i. a member's spouse, minor children and dependents, - ii. a firm, partnership, or association of which such member is a member or employee, - iii. a corporation of which some member is an officer, director, or employee, or - iv. an entity which is owned or controlled directly or indirectly by such member.

-ligned:
+3. I do not directly or indirectly own stock of or have an ownership interest in a Company defined in paragraph 1.

+4. I am not an officer or employee of a Company identified in paragraph 1.

+5. I am not a member of the board of directors of a Company identified in paragraph 1.

+6. The nature and extent of any interest I may have is described in Exhibit A, annexed hereto.

+Signed:

 Gregory Lancette Nathaniel Stevens

-Robert Petrovich Nancy Lowery

-eslie Garcea Karen Doster
+Robert Petrovich Karen Doster

-egina McArthur Alexis Rodriguez
+Leslie Garcea Alexis Rodriguez

-Lyan Smith Christopher Andreucci Harris Beach PLLC
+Regina McArthur Christopher Andreucci Harris Beach, PLLC

+Rvan Smith

-EXHIBIT "A" DESCRIPTION OF INTEREST
+EXHIBIT "A" Description of Interest

 Date:

 For Project(s):

 Signed:

 Signed:

 Signed:

 Signed:

+Signad

 Signed: